NnamdiAnyaele/elc-assignment/README.md

-# Gratis-Digital-paddle-frontend-assessment
+# ELC-paddle-frontend-assessment

-This is my solution of a timed frontend assessment test organized by Gratis Digital.
+This is my solution of a timed frontend assessment test organized by ELC.

 The libraries used in this pro are